-I love the amenities on this tiny camper, like the water heater and outdoor shower, and the option for an air condition or a fridge that loads from the top!
+I love the amenities on this tiny camper, like the water heater and outdoor shower, and the option for an air conditioner or a fridge that loads from the top!
 The comfort level inside this camper is very impressive.

 The design allows it to sleep two adults and two children, making it one of the few mini campers for small families.
-In addition, the pop-up roof increases circulation and headroom, making you feel like you’re in a tent, but with all the protection of a hard-shell roof and sidewalls.
+In addition, the pop-up roof increases circulation and headroom, making you feel like you’re in a tent but with all the protection of a hard-shell roof and sidewalls.

 There’s no need to go outside to cook with this mini camper.
 The Cricket has a compact kitchen with a two-burner stove, fridge, and sink with a cover to expand counter space.

 Sleeping takes place on the convertible dinette, and you can add optional berths for the kids.

 |Up to 4

 |Starts at $37,500

 The Rockwood Geo Pro G12SRK is a single-axle mini trailer that has a user-friendly interior layout that’s different from other small campers.

 The clever design starts with the 74-inch gaucho couch that transitions to a bed.
 By placing the sofa along the far wall, you can enter the door and access supplies without crawling over the mattress.
 A small wardrobe and overhead cabinets give you plenty of room to hold personal belongings safely.

 The camper also boasts a waste tank, which is rare on such tiny travel trailers, a water heater, propane cylinders, and even a water filtration system.